 The UN Electoral Support Project (UNESP) provides direct support to Afghanistan’s Independent Election Commission (IEC) and the Electoral Complaints Commission (ECC) to conduct the electoral cycles in Afghanistan from October 2017 to December 2019.

-Candidate Nomination: The Candidate Nomination (CN) process for the Wolesi Jirga (WJ) elections took place in 33 provinces of Afghanistan [except Ghazni province] from 16 May to 14 June 2018.
-Under UNESP guidance and support, the IEC published the preliminary list of 2,565 WJ candidates of which 16 percent (418) were women and 84 percent (2,147) were men.
+Candidate Nomination: In 2018, under UNESP guidance and support, the IEC published the preliminary list of 2,565 WJ candidates of which 16 percent (418) were women and 84 percent (2,147) were men.
 This number includes one Sikh candidate (0 women), and 44 Kuchi candidates (8 women).
-The final list of candidates for the WJ elections reduced from 2,565 to 2,558 candidates (415 women, 16.2%) following the disqualification of seven candidates (three women) by the Electoral Complaints Commission (ECC).
+The final list of candidates for the WJ elections reduced from 2,565 to 2,558 candidates (415 women, 16.2%) following the disqualification of seven candidates (3 women) by the Electoral Complaints Commission (ECC).
 For the 2019 Presidential elections, 2 of the 20 potential candidates did not submit complete paperwork and were rejected by the IEC, leaving 18 potential presidential candidates for the election.
-At the end of April 2019, the IEC, with technical and advisory support from the project conducted the ballot lottery to establish the order of the 18 certified presidential candidates on the ballot paper.
+At the end of April 2019, the IEC, with technical and advisory support from the project conducted the ballot lottery to establish the order of the 18 certified presidential candidates (all men) on the ballot paper.

-Wolesi Jirga results: As of 30 April 2019, final results are announced for 32 provinces including the Kuchi and Sikh constituencies.
-A total 206 parliamentary candidates were announced as winners, with women candidates constituting 27 percent (57 women) of the winning candidates.
-The IEC and ECC, with technical support from the project finalized the 2018 Wolesi Jirga election results, announcing the final results for Kabul on 14 May 2019.
+2018 Wolesi Jirga results: As of 30 April 2019, final results are announced for 32 provinces including the Kuchi and Sikh constituencies.
+Thereafter, the IEC and ECC, with technical support from the project finalized the 2018 Wolesi Jirga election results, announcing the final results for Kabul on 14 May 2019.
 Consequently, 239 parliamentary candidates were announced and certified as winners, with women candidates constituting 27 percent (66 women) of the winning candidates.

-Electoral Dispute Resolution: The project supported the ECC in the commission’s ability to address electoral irregularities in all phases of the electoral process, to resolve electoral disputes, and to enforce the legal and regulatory requirements for participation in and contestation of the elections.
-A total 18,577 complaints were submitted from the public, political parties, CSOs and stakeholders throughout the year, with the majority being registered following the WJ election days and publication of preliminary WJ results – all are adjudicated.
+Electoral Dispute Resolution: In 2018, 18,577 complaints were submitted from the public, political parties, CSOs and stakeholders throughout the year, with the majority being registered following the WJ election days and publication of preliminary WJ results – all are adjudicated.
 The ECC also made decisions about 781 appeal cases from the 32 provinces, Sikh and Kuchi constituencies.
 For the 2019 Presidential elections, the ECC received 18 complaints regarding the voter registration process from Kabul , Parwan , Ghazni , and Samangan , all the complaints were adjudicated with technical support from the project.
-Five complaints were registered at the ECC in July regarding early campaigning in Kabul and Balkh provinces, the project is supporting the investigation and analysis of these complaints.
+Five complaints were registered at the ECC in July regarding early campaigning in Kabul and Balkh provinces were also adjudicated.
+By 30 September, 79 of the 124 complaints registered during the campaign period had been adjudicated and 4,505 election day related complaints [3,887 registered in PECCs and 618 registered in ECC HQ] were yet to be adjudicated.

 Participation of women